dmitru/personal-blog/content/blog/j1-saying-hi-and-motivation/index.md

 ## Intro

-Hi, I'm Dmitry – nice to meet you!
-If you'd like to know me better, read [about me](/about).

 In this first post, I'm exploring my motivation for writing and starting this blog.

 The thing is, I've been drawn to writing for a while, and finally with a helpful motivation kick from [Blogging for devs](http://bloggingfordevs.com/) I got down to it.